 On the third and final attempt, evaluation will be performed by the program director and another clinical instructor.
-Remediation and failed competency forms must be presented before beginning the final attempt.
+Remediation forms and digital failed attempts must be presented before beginning the final attempt.
 Failure to achieve predetermined clinical competencies is grounds for dismissal from the program.